brick/varexporter/README.md

 - It outputs numeric arrays with explicit and unnecessary `0 => ...` key => value syntax
 - It outputs invalid PHP code for `stdClass` objects, using `stdClass::__set_state()` which doesn't exist
 - It cannot handle objects with public properties, without implementing `__set_state()` explicitly
+- `__set_state()` does not play well with private properties in parent classes, which make the implementation tedious
-- It does not complain when exporting an object with overridden private properties, and outputs and array with duplicate keys
+- `var_export()` does not complain when exporting an object with overridden private properties, and outputs and array with duplicate keys

 This library aims to provide a prettier, safer, and powerful alternative to `var_export()`.